GlowstoneMC/flow-network/README.md

 * [Issues tracker](https://github.com/flow/network/issues)

 ## Source Code
-The latest and greatest source can be found here on [GitHub](https://github.com/flow/network).
+The updated source code is available at[GitHub](https://github.com/flow/network).
 If you are using Git, use this command to clone the project:

     git clone git://github.com/flow/network.git